expo/expo/docs/current/versions/v14.0.0/guides/debugging.md

 On Android we recommend the Genymotion emulator over the standard emulator -- we have found it to be more feature complete, faster and easier to use.

 [Download Genymotion](https://www.genymotion.com/fun-zone/) (free version) and follow the [Genymotion installation guide](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm).
 Once you've installed Genymotion, create a virtual device - we recommend a Nexus 5, the Android version is up to you.
 Start up the virtual device when it's ready.
-If you run into any issues follow our [Genymotion guide](/versions/v14.0.0/guides/genymotion#genymotion).
+If you run into any issues follow our [Genymotion guide](/versions/v14.0.0/genymotion/#genymotion).

+## Developer Menu

+This menu gives you access to several functions which are useful for debugging.
+It is also known as the Debug Menu.
+Invoking it depends on the device where you are running your application.

+### On an iOS Device

+Shake the device a little bit.

+### On Mac's iOS simulator

+Hit `Ctrl-Cmd-Z` on a Mac in the emulator to simulate the shake gesture.

+### On Genymotion

+Either press "Menu" button in Genymotion's toolbar, or just hit `Cmd-m`.

 ## Debugging Javascript